Brushfam/openbrush-contracts/docs/docs/smart-contracts/ownable.md

 ## Step 3: Customize your contract

 Customize it by adding ownable logic.
-We will add a `owner_function` to `MyOwnable` implemenation and add the `only_owner` modifier, which will verify that the caller of the function is the owner.
+We will add a `owner_function` to `MyOwnable` implementation and add the `only_owner` modifier, which will verify that the caller of the function is the owner.

 ```rust